-As far as those of us in the body of Christ go, however (since we aren't under the Mosaic law the way those in the Israel of God are), while the word ποργεία literally means "illicit sexual intercourse," we have to look at context to determine what sort of sexual activity is being called illicit in Paul's epistles (and not just automatically jump to the conclusion that it's premarital sex being referred to, the way most Christians assume it is), and the Hebrew Scriptures actually do help us here because they reveal that it largely referred to sexual idolatry (meaning sleeping with temple - or cult - prostitutes) when Paul used the term, as demonstrated by 1 Corinthians 10:8814 where Paul used the word to refer back to the cult prostitutes of Moab mentioned in Numbers 25:1-9815 (who used sex as a part of worshipping other gods since, in Bible times, Satan used sex to lure people into idolatry, although, now that cult prostitution is basically no longer a thing, he now uses avoiding the forms of sexuality that conservative Christians disagree with as a new "circumcision" instead; and just to quickly get the supposed discrepancy between Paul's 23,000 in 1 Corinthians 10 and the 24,000 in Numbers 25 there out of the way, it's simply that Paul chose not to of Moab.
+As far as those of us in the body of Christ go, however (since we aren't under the Mosaic law the way those in the Israel of God are), while the word $\pi o \rho \nu \epsilon i \alpha$ literally means "illicit sexual intercourse," we have to look at context to determine what sort of sexual activity is being called illicit in Paul's epistles (and not just automatically jump to the conclusion that it's premarital sex being referred to, the way most Christians assume it is), and the Hebrew Scriptures actually do help us here because they reveal that it largely referred to sexual idolatry (meaning sleeping with temple - or cult - prostitutes) when Paul used the term, as demonstrated by 1 Corinthians 10:8831 where Paul used the word to of Moab.
 And they called the people unto the sacrifices of their gods: and the people did eat, and bowed down to their gods.
 And Israel joined himself unto Baalpeor: and the anger of the Lord was kindled against Israel.
 And the Lord said unto Moses, Take all the heads of the people, and hang them up before the Lord against the sun, that the fierce anger of the Lord may be turned away from Israel.
 And Moses said unto the judges of Israel, Slay ye every one his men that were joined unto Baalpeor.
 And, behold, one of the children of Israel came and brought unto his brethren a Midianitish woman in the sight of Moses, and in the sight of all the congregation of the children of Israel, who were weeping before the door of the tabernacle of the congregation.
 And when Phinehas, the son of Eleazar, the son of Aaron the priest, saw it, he rose up from among the congregation, and took a javelin in his hand; And he went after the man of Israel into the tent, and thrust both of them through, the man of Israel, and the woman through her belly.
 So the plague was stayed from the children of Israel.
-And those that died in the plague were twenty and four thousand. - Numbers 25:1-9 include the "heads of the people" of verse 4 who were hung - amounting to 1,000 people - but referenced only the 23,000 common people slain with the sword, as mentioned in verse 5).
-Paul presumably (or at least hopefully) would have also been speaking against the rape of the women forced to participate in temple prostitution in his time when he spoke against $\pi \circ \rho v \in (\alpha, 816)$ not just the idolatry aspect of it, but the connection to idolatry was a large, if not the largest, part of it.
+And those that died in the plague were twenty and four thousand. - Numbers 25:1-9

-&lt;sup>814 Neither let us commit fornication, as some of them committed, and fell in one day three and twenty thousand. - 1 Corinthians 10:8

-That said, it could also be used in reference to sexual practices that actually were considered illicit by the culture in question, practices such as incest, for example, which Paul also spoke against in 1 Corinthians 5:1 using the same Greek word.
-This particular instance of $\pi o \rho v \epsilon i \alpha$ also demonstrates quite conclusively that premarital sex was not considered to be a sin.
-If it were, the Corinthian believers would never have even considered letting things go this far; they would have stopped long before accepting, and seemingly even taking pride in, this relationship happening among their church members if Paul or anyone else had previously taught them that sex outside of marriage fell under the category of $\pi o \rho v \epsilon i \alpha$ -based sins, and he also apparently forgot to tell them it was a sin in this epistle as well when he was telling them to avoid such forms of $\pi o \rho v \epsilon i \alpha$ , so anyone who claims it is sinful is just eisegeting their own moralistic bias based on their preconceived religious traditions into their interpretation of the word $\pi o \rho v \epsilon i \alpha$ in this and other parts of Scripture rather than exegeting what Scripture actually means by the word.
+$^{^{831}}$ Neither let us commit fornication, as some of them committed, and fell in one day three and twenty thousand. - 1 Corinthians 10:8 example, which Paul also spoke against in 1 Corinthians 5:1 using the same Greek word.
+834 This particular instance of π opveí α also demonstrates quite conclusively that premarital sex was not considered to be a sin.
+If it were, the Corinthian believers would never have even considered letting things go this far; they would have stopped long before accepting, and seemingly even taking pride in, this relationship happening among their church members if Paul or anyone else had previously taught them that sex outside of marriage fell under the category of π opveí α -based sins, and he also apparently forgot to tell them it was a sin in this epistle as well when he was telling them to avoid such forms of π opveí α , so anyone who claims it is sinful is just eisegeting their own moralistic bias based on their preconceived religious traditions into their interpretation of the word π opveí α in this and other parts of Scripture rather than exegeting what Scripture actually means by the word.